Thomas Sloan

 Thomas Henry Sloan (1870–1941) was an Irish unionist and co-founder of the Independent Orange Order (IOO).
 The choice of a loyalist workers association over the official Conservative Unionist nominee, he represented the Belfast South constituency as an Independent Unionist at the Westminster parliament from 1902 to 1910.
 He and members of the IOO supported workers in the Belfast Lockout of 1907.

 Career

-Sloan was a sub-contractor for the cementing of ship's floors at the shipyard of Harland and Wolff in Belfast.
+Sloan was a sub-contractor for the cementing of ship's floors at the shipyard of Harland & Wolff in Belfast.
 He first came to attention as a supporter of the working class evangelical Protestant preacher Arthur Trew, and soon became a leading member of his Belfast Protestant Association.
 In 1901, Trew was sentenced to twelve months' hard labour after he incited an anti-Catholic riot, and Sloan took over his Sunday afternoon speeches on the steps of Belfast Customs House.
 Trew's imprisonment had increased interest, and Sloan was a superior speaker and organiser.